AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 {sample}BCT\_Pointers-and-Data\_Knob\_10{sample}

 As you can see, this pointer is completely different from others.
 The first thing we'll adjust will be the number of the knob's projections (vertices).
-For that we use the {api}**.verticesCount()**{api} method.
+For that we use the {api:anychart.core.gauge.pointers.Knob#verticesCount}**.verticesCount()**{api} method.

 ```
         //knob